Edible and Medicinal Plants of the Prairies Course

 Investment: $550 + GST

-Camping on-site is available for a fee of $25 per night (please request upon registering)
+Camping on-site is available for a fee of $25 per night (please request upon registering, payment will be taken closer to the event date)

 With drought conditions more prevalent each year, why not learn how to harvest food and medicine from the wild responsibly, or grow it in a perennial form that requires very little water, and comes back each year.
 Your food sources can be nutritious, beautiful, and very little work.
 We will also look at how to use the plants that already grow in your own backyard or alley!